• Skip to primary navigation

 • Gently drop a few doughnuts at a time into the hot oil.
 Do not overcrowd the pan.
 Fry until golden brown, turn over and fry the other side.

-• Remove doughnuts from oil and drain on paper towels for one minute.
+• Remove doughnuts from oil and drain on a wire rack for one minute.

 • Dip the warm doughnuts into the glaze or cinnamon sugar.